Three Poems To Read When Things Are Just Too Much

 When things are too much, it sometimes helps to take a moment and turn to literature.

 Writing, especially poetry, has a way of capturing the things we’re going through and allowing us to see things in a new way.
 It may not fix things, but it allows me to breathe — even just for a moment.
 Below are three of my favorite poems to read when my life seems too much to handle.
 I hope you enjoy them!

 Hafiz: All the Hemispheres

-My brother and I discovered Hafiz totally by accident, in a bookstore we stopped by on a trip this past summer.
+My brother and I discovered Hafiz totally by accident in a bookstore we stopped by on a trip this past summer.
 I am so glad we did.
 Hafiz is a Persian poet who lived from 1350 to 1390.
 He “lauded the joys of love and wine but also targeted religious hypocrisy.”
 His works are regarded as a pinnacle of Persian literature.
 I love Hafiz because his poetry brings me back into my body and reminds me that I can return to stillness by connecting with my senses.
-I particularly love this poem because it contains the line, “Change rooms in your mind for a day,” which I interpret as a suggestion to regularly look at your life, and yourself, from a different perspective.
-I hope you enjoy!
+I particularly love this poem because it contains the line, “Change rooms in your mind for a day,” which I interpret as a suggestion to regularly look at your life from new perspectives.

 All the Hemispheres

 Like a welcomed season